ark0015/pygwinc_clone/README.md

-The `load_budget()` function takes most of the same inputs as the command line interface (e.g. IFO names, budget module paths, YAML parameter files), and returns the un-instantiated Budget class defined in the specified budget module.
+The `load_budget()` function takes most of the same inputs as the command line interface (e.g. IFO names, budget module paths, YAML parameter files), and returns the un-instantiated `Budget` class defined in the specified budget module (see [budget interface](#budget-interface) below).

+The budget `run()` method is a convenience method that calculates all budget noises and the noise total and returns a (possibly) nested dictionary of a noise data, in the form of a `(data, style)` tuple where 'data' is the PSD data and 'style' is a plot style dictionary for the trace.
+The dictionary will be nested if the budget includes any sub-budgets.

 ## noise functions

 `pygwinc` noise functions are available in the `gwinc.noise` package.
-This package includes multiple modules for the different types of noises, e.g. `suspensionthermal`, `coatingthermal`, `quantum`, etc.)
+This package includes multiple sub-modules for the different types of noises, e.g. `suspensionthermal`, `coatingthermal`, `quantum`, etc.)

 The various noise functions need many different parameters to calculate their noise outputs.
-The parameters are expected to be in the form of object attributes, e.g.:
+Many parameters are expected to be in the form of object attributes of a class-like container that is passed to the calculation function.
+The pygwinc [`Struct`](#gwinc.Struct-objects) object is designed to hold such parameters.

+For instance, the `coating_brownian` function expects a `materials` structure as input argument, that holds the various mirror materials parameters (e.g. `materials.Substrate.MirrorY`):
 ```python
 def coating_brownian(f, materials, wavelength, wBeam, dOpt):
     ...